EEN421/EEN421.github.io/_posts/PowerShell_Stuff.md

 <br/>

 # Tool #1 – Cloud & Network Assessment.ps1
 ### Purpose
 This script is your first-pass “what’s the attack surface looking like” tool for your cloud subscriptions and network estate.
 Think: did someone spin up a public subnet without NSGs?
 Are there unused VMs still powered on in the test subscription?
 Are resource groups tagged for ownership?
 It spreads across cloud + network (hence the name).

 ### Breakdown
 * Connects to Azure (or AWS if you adapt it) to enumerate subscriptions, resource groups, VMs, NSGs, public IPs.
 * Checks for common mis-configurations: open inbound internet facing RDP/SSH, idle VM status, lack of tags, resource-group naming drift.
 * Generates output (CSV/JSON) that you can feed into a workbook in Microsoft Sentinel or a PowerBI dashboard.
 * Key functions include: `Get-SubscriptionList`, `Get-ResourceGroupSummary`, `Get-NetworkSecurityGroupRules`, `Get-PublicIPInsights`, `Get-IdleVMs`.

 ### Use Case Example
 Imagine you inherited a client with multiple Azure subscriptions (Prod, DR, Dev, Sandbox) and no consistent tagging or NSG rules.
 You run Cloud_Network_Assessment.ps1:

 ```powershell
 .\Cloud_Network_Assessment.ps1 -SubscriptionList @('sub-prod','sub-dev') -OutputPath 'C:\Reports\CloudNet_Assess_2025-11-07.csv'
 ```

-You get a CSV with columns: Subscription, ResourceGroup, VMName, PublicIp, InboundOpen (Yes/No), TagOwner, LastLogin, IdleStatus (Days).
+You get a CSV with columns: **Subscription, ResourceGroup, VMName, PublicIp, InboundOpen (Yes/No), TagOwner, LastLogin, IdleStatus (Days)**.
 You sort by IdleStatus >30 days, flag those VMs.
 You filter where InboundOpen=Yes and PublicIp exists → drill into those NSGs, tighten rules.
-You push the CSV into Sentinel via LogicApp or Enterprise Alert so you get automated email when new open inbound ports are detected.

 ### Pro Tips & Caveats
 * Ensure you have **Compute**/Network/**Security Reader** role in Azure (or equivalent) so the script can query.
 * Idle VM detection might require you to define what “idle” means (e.g., no CPU >5% and no logons in last 30 days) — you may want to customize.
 * This is a **snapshot**-type script; if you want continuous monitoring, schedule it (eg weekly) and diff outputs.